Is Keg Tracking Worth The Cost?

 Unfortunately, calculating the loss associated with not actively tracking your keg fleet is slightly more complicated than calculating the cost of putting a system in place.
 This is due to three key factors:

-First, it’s been documented that the average North American craft brewery operating without a keg tracking system can expect to lose anywhere from 5-8% of their keg fleet, annually.
-At an average individual keg cost of $100 – ranging $75-150+ depending on volume and material – it’s quite easy to see how costly this can become.
+First, it’s been documented that the average North American craft brewery operating without a keg tracking system can expect to lose anywhere from 5-8% of its keg fleet, annually.
+At an average individual keg cost of $100 – ranging from $75-150+ depending on volume and material – it’s quite easy to see how costly this can become.
 Is your team operating with 400 kegs?
 Factor in a potential yearly asset loss of $3,200.
 2,000 kegs?
 Expect the number to climb closer to $16,000.
 The larger you get, the more difficult it becomes to keep your fleet in order.

 Second, you must factor in the cost of slow keg turnover.
 The longer it takes for each individual keg to make its way back to the brewery, the more kegs you’ll need to have in rotation to meet demand.
 By proactively managing your keg collection – and increasing turnover as a byproduct – you can reduce the capital requirements necessary to meet operational demand, freeing up the money for other important projects.

 Third and final, you must consider the cost of compromised quality – certainly the most difficult of the three to assign a dollar value to.
-As your kegs linger at licensee locations, the likelihood that a customer is going to receive a product of reduced-quality will only increase.
+As your kegs linger at licensee locations, the likelihood that a customer is going to receive a product of reduced quality will only increase.
 Seeing as quality is the backbone of your draught sales success, it’s important to prevent this from the beginning.

-With both the costs of having and not having a system now outlined, let’s take a look at the potential return-on-investment of keg tracking software.
+With both the costs of having and not having a system now outlined, let’s take a look at the potential return on investment of keg tracking software.

 Keg Tracking Return-on-Investment

-With the average keg costing approximately $100 USD, and the average brewery losing anywhere from 5-8% of their untracked fleet per year, we can quickly calculate an expected barcode keg tracking software return-on-investment for various fleet sizes.
+With the average keg costing approximately $100 USD, and the average brewery losing anywhere from 5-8% of their untracked fleet per year, we can quickly calculate an expected barcode keg tracking software return on investment for various fleet sizes.